Here’s a quick question for you:

 Free users have more than 60 presentations to choose from, with the option of unlocking more on the Pro plan for $12/month and $15/month, billed annually and monthly, respectively.

-Beautiful.ai is exclusively a presentation tool, which can be disappointing if you want to use it to create other visual projects like posters and infographics.
+Beautiful.ai is exclusively a presentation tool, and possibly the most popular PowerPoint alternative for technically savvy marketers, which can be disappointing if you want to use it to create other visual projects like posters and infographics as it lacks these key features.

-Its Smart Slides also have set parameters that leave little for customization.
+Its Smart Slides also have set parameters that leave little for customization, meaning it works best when creating a simple presentation.

-Users can only move elements to specific spots on each slide, which means you can’t make the overall design of your presentation your own.
+Users can only move elements to specific spots on each slide which automatically adapt, which means you can’t make the overall design of your presentation your own.

 4. Apple Keynote

-- Comes built-in with Apple macOS and available for free on iOS
+- Comes built-in with Apple macOS and is available for free on iOS as a presentation app

 - Tight integration with other Apple apps makes it a natural choice for Mac users